Santa Rosa Mall (Puerto Rico)

 Santa Rosa Mall is a shopping mall in Bayamón, Puerto Rico.
 It is on Puerto Rico Highway 2 and is near the Deportivo station of Tren Urbano.
 The mall is owned by Commercial Centers Management and has an area of 503610 sqft.
 The mall is anchored by Burlington Coat Factory and IKEA.
-Burlington Coat Factory was previously Supermercados Grande, and a Gonzalez Padin.
+Burlington Coat Factory was previously Supermercados Grande, and a González Padín.